 Looking for more test and treat resources?
 We hear you!

-Back in December we held a test and treat townhall where we answered all your questions about what we thought was coming quickly to the pharmacy industry.
-It isn’t here yet, but together we can put the pressure on the federal government to hasten test and treat into reality.
+And back in December we held our first test and treat townhall where we answered all your questions about what we thought was coming quickly to the pharmacy industry.

 What about Testing?